 Alleviating the suffering of the Poor

-What happens if we didn’t reach our targets?
+What happens if we don’t reach our targets?

 Different projects will mean different things.

-For our projects to help the poor, whatever we receive we’ll send on to those organisations.
+For our Poverty projects to help the poor & needy, whatever we receive we’ll send on to those organisations.
 We’ll do this even if we don’t reach our targets.